-There are two ways to link static data:
+There are two ways to link data:

 Once it is committed to source control, other users will see it in the Action center tab, but to track changes on it, they must also link it from a local machine.
-It can be done by ways explained above or directly from the Action center tab, by clicking the message: “Click to link”:
+It can be done by ways explained above or directly from the Action center tab, by clicking the message: “Click to link static data”:

-In order to ensure the integrity of an object and data structure between a database and source control and to prevent errors when working with the static data tables (objects), ApexSQL Source Control will not allow applying any data changes to or from source control, if any schema difference is detected between the selected table in a database and source control :
+In order to ensure the integrity of an object and data structure between a database and source control and to prevent errors when working with the data tables (objects), ApexSQL Source Control will not allow applying any data changes to or from source control, if any schema difference is detected between the selected table in a database and source control :

-This issue can be resolved by applying both schema and data changes at once, or applying first schema and then data changes.
+This issue can be resolved by applying both schema and data changes at once, or applying the first schema and then data changes.

-Working with large amount of static data
+Working with a large amount of data

 If the option is checked, only rows where differences are detected will be shown in the Differences section of the Action center tab:

-Additionally, anyone who has access to the source control repository with proper rights can delete the static data files.
+Additionally, anyone who has access to the source control repository with proper rights can delete the data files.

 Q: Can I use this feature to track changes to all data in the database?

 A: Yes, you can.
-But it is not recommended to be used with large amount of data because it can be performance intensive
+But it is not recommended to be used with a large amount of data because it can be performance intensive